kevinelwell/CyberArkStationSuspendedTool/README.md

 # CyberArkStationSuspendedTool
-This tool provides a PowerShell GUI to unlock a user's account within CyberArk using the PACLI
+This tool provides a PowerShell GUI to unlock a user's account within CyberArk using the PACLI.

+Feedback is welcome.

 # TODO